cangermueller/deepcpg/docs/source/data.rst

 Predicting statistics
 ---------------------

-For predicting statistics across methylation profiles, ``--stats`` and ``--win_stats`` can be used.
-These arguments specify a list of statistics that are computed across profiles for either a single CpG site or in a window of size ``--win_stats_wlen`` that is centered on a target CpG site.
+For predicting statistics across methylation profiles, ``--cpg_stats`` and ``--win_stats`` can be used.
+These arguments specify a list of statistics that are computed across profiles for either a single CpG site or in windows of length ``--win_stats_wlen`` that are centered on a CpG site.
 Following statistics are supported:

 * ``mean``: the mean methylation rate.
 * ``mode``: the mode of methylation rates.